rcosta358/liquidjava-tutorial/README.md

 ### Important!

-Currently, **only one error is reported at a time**, so an error might not be reported if another one is present!
+- Currently, **only one error is reported at a time**, so an error might not be reported if another one is present!
 In each part of the tutorial, **make sure to fix all errors before moving on to the next one**.
+- It is recommended to enable **auto-save** in VS Code to ensure that the LiquidJava extension always checks the latest version of the code.
+You can enable it by going to `File > Auto Save`.
+- It is also highly recommended to disable **GitHub Copilot** while following this tutorial, as it might give you the answers to the exercises before you even can think about them.
+- The extension might take a few seconds to verify the code after each change, so be patient while it checks for errors.
-Also, if you think the extension isn't working correctly, try restarting the extension with the command palette (`Cmd+Shift+P` or `Ctrl+Shift+P`) and selecting `Developer: Restart Extension Host`.
+- Lastly, if you think the extension isn't working correctly, try restarting the extension with the command palette (`Cmd+Shift+P` or `Ctrl+Shift+P`) and selecting `Developer: Restart Extension Host` or `Developer: Reload Window`.

 ---